26 Different Types of Moths in Arizona

 The Dogwood Thyatirin Moth (Epimecis hortaria) is a species of insect belonging to the family Geometridae.

-It is found primarily in North America but can also be spotted in parts of Europe and Asia.
+It is found primarily in North America but can also be spotted in Europe and Asia.

-The moth has a wingspan of up to 50mm, with a bright yellow and white pattern on its wings.
+The moth, which can reach a wingspan of up to 50mm, has a bright yellow and white pattern on its wings.

 This species’s caterpillar is light greenish-gray and grows up to 30 mm long.

-The Dogwood Thyatirin Moth, one of the types of moths in Arizona, primarily feeds on leaves from trees such as oak, maple, and dogwood.
+The Dogwood Thyatirin Moth, one of the moths in Arizona, primarily feeds on leaves from trees such as oak, maple, and dogwood.

 The larvae feed voraciously as they mature, often defoliating large stretches of foliage if left unchecked.

-They pupate from late May through September before becoming adults and flying away in search of mates.
+They pupate from late May through September before becoming adults and flying away for mates.

-This species has been recorded to play an important role in natural pest control since it feeds on several insects that are known as agricultural pests.
+This species has been recorded to play an important role in natural pest control.
+It feeds on several insects that are known as agricultural pests.

 As such, the Dogwood Thyatirin Moth can help keep infestations under control without using chemicals or other means, which could adversely affect the environment or human health.